MohammadJomaa/cloudwhisper/README.md

 - 💬 **Natural Language**: Ask questions in plain English
 - 🔒 **Secure**: Direct AWS credentials or profile support
 - ⚡ **Fast**: Real-time responses with comprehensive data
+- 🚀 **MCP-Powered**: Built on Model Context Protocol for seamless AI-cloud integration

 ## 🎯 **What Can CloudWhisper Do?**